Albert Adrià, the chef who crafts exceptional experiences

-In this year’s edition of the San Pellegrino World’s 50 Best Restaurants, Tickets was featured and Albert himself was named the Best Pastry Chef in the World as a tribute to his career.
+In 2016 edition of the San Pellegrino World’s 50 Best Restaurants, Tickets was featured and Albert himself was named the Best Pastry Chef in the World as a tribute to his career.
 Renowned for his creativity and innovative cuisine in Barcelona, Albert has created an authentic gastronomic amusement park in elBarri, through his five restaurants.

 elBarri, Barcelona’s culinary centre